 The SBCI offers SMEs long-term working capital and capital investment finance currently through AIB and Bank of Ireland.
 The SBCI also supports Agricultural Investment finance through its on-lender partners.

 You can apply for an SBCI loan from our current lending partners AIB and Bank of Ireland.
 Please see contact details below:

 AIB is available for SBCI loan enquiries through its network of branches and dedicated SME line.
 Click http://business.aib.ie/branch-locator to find your nearest branch or call 1890 47 88 33 Monday – Friday 08:00-21:00, Saturday 09:00-18:00.

 Ulster Bank is available for SBCI loan enquiries at 1850 211 690 (Republic of Ireland).
-Please visit http://digital.ulsterbank.ie/business/accounts-and-services/business-lending/SBCI-Loan.htmlfor further details.
+Please visit https://digital.ulsterbank.ie/business/accounts-and-services/business-lending/SBCI-Brexit-Loan.html for further details.

 Bibby Financial Services Ireland is available for SBCI invoice finance enquiries at 01 297 4911.
 Please visit www.bibbyfinancialservices.ie/sbci for further details.